suyashb95/soundcloud-dl/README.md

                  working directory.
      --all       Download all tracks.(Uploads and likes)
      --likes     Download only liked tracks.
-     --exclude   exclude a list of tracks.(takes track numbers) --include   specifically download a list of tracks.(takes track numbers) --limit     limits the number of tracks to be downloaded.(Single integer)
+     --exclude   exclude a list of tracks.(takes a list of space separeted integers) --include   specifically download a list of tracks.(takes a list of space separated integers) --limit     limits the number of tracks to be downloaded.(Single integer) --range     Range of track numbers to download.(Two space separated integers)

 ###Dependencies
 * soundcloud - To work with the soundcloud API